replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/setup-tls-certs.md

 `kubectl -n default annotate secret kotsadm-tls acceptAnonymousUploads=1`

-<span style="color:red">**Warning: adding this annotation will temporarily create a vulnerability for anyone to upload TLS certificates.
+<span style="color:red">**Warning: adding this annotation will temporarily create a vulnerability for anyone to nefariously upload TLS certificates.
 Once TLS have been uploaded then the vulnerability is closed again.**</span>

 After adding the annotation, you will need to restart the kurl proxy server.
 The simplest way to do this is to delete the kurl-proxy pod (the pod will automatically get restarted):